 Symptoms of adjustment disorder

-For the most part, adjustment disorders resemble clinical depression.
+For the most part, anxiety disorders resemble clinical depression.
 Patients experience low mood, hopelessness and increased anxiety, all of which interfere with daily life.
-Unlike depression, people with an adjustment disorder are less likely to experience changes in appetite and energy levels.
+Unlike depression, people with an adaptation disorder are less likely to experience changes in appetite and energy levels.

 Symptoms of adjustment disorder vary from person to person but often include: